-I sometimes tend to think of life as a battlefield—albeit, a metaphorical one, very different from the horrors of war.
+I sometimes think of life as a battlefield—albeit a metaphorical one.
 Can anyone deny that bloodless battles rage around us every day, often fought against familiar enemies that loom from the past?
-The cause of these everyday battle wounds vary: a bitter divorce, the loss of a loved one, financial problems, unemployment, health issues, and the list goes on and on.
-However, one thing is certain; these emotional casualties sustained on the battlefield of everyday life can be as devastating to your long-term well-being.
+The causes of these everyday battle wounds vary: a bitter divorce, the loss of a loved one, financial problems, unemployment, health issues—and the list goes on and on.
+However, one thing is certain; these emotional casualties sustained on the battlefield of everyday life can be devastating to your long-term well-being.

 The shrapnel of those explosive thoughts and words inflict emotional wounds that cause you to believe that you are being victimized and cheated.
 This is a situation in which a “foxhole mentality” can be of value.
 If it comes down to you (and your inner thoughts) against the world, wouldn’t you want a companion who isn’t willing to make a quick surrender?

 I’ll never live my dream.
 (Bang!)